 The Final Titanic Chart

 Was the bandmaster correct that music would calm the savage beast of angst?
-A glimpse at the final chart suggests Yes as Pluto and Mars become subdued by the Sun, Mercury and Saturn.
+A glimpse at the final chart suggests Yes, as Pluto and Mars becomes subdued by the trio of the Sun, Mercury and Saturn.
 The apex is now at Jupiter showing Courage started to sweep the decks and the head of the Yod — undrawn — lays in the Fourth house of end of life.